 Post by Cody Shorter / 12 April 2017 / 2 Comments

-Mustafa Amini became the latest player to be capped for the Socceroos in the recent World Cup Qualifier against United Arab Emirates, coming in at number Socceroo #588.
+Matthew Jurman became the latest players to be capped for the Socceroos in the recent World Cup Qualifiers, coming in at Socceroo number 591.
 That’s a lot of players who have donned the green and gold over the years.

 The football landscape in Australian has certainly changed since the first ever official game for the Australian national team in 1922 against New Zealand.
 Decades ago only our most gifted players plied their trade overseas, whereas we now have roughly 180 professional footballers playing in foreign leagues.

 However, the majority of these Australian players have spent time at Australian football clubs at some stage of their careers, whether it be as a young up and comer, or in their twilight years.
 So which Australian clubs have seen the most current, ex- or former Socceroos in their ranks?
 We’re glad you asked.
 We’ve done a bit of digging and have compiled a list of each Socceroo and which Australian Football Clubs they have played for at some point in their career (both at Junior and Senior levels).

 As you may be aware, full functionality of this website is coming in September 2017.
 With full functionality you’ll be able to click on an individual club to see the list of Socceroos that have played for them.
 Until then, we’ve put together this blog post.

 Before we have a look, a few points to note

 We are two guys, working from limited information.
 Believe it or not, the Internet hasn’t always been around.
 If you have knowledge that will add to the accuracy of this list, please get in touch.